slothAD/KindredCommands/README.md

   - How many seconds will soulshards last before they break.
 Do not enter anything for seconds if you want default behavior.
   - Example: *.gear soulshardurabilitytime 60*
   - Shortcut: *.gear ssdt*
+- `.gear destroyallshards`
+  - Will destroy all soul shards.
+Equipped, in inventories, on the ground, and in pedestals.
+All of them.
+Useful for completely resetting shards.
 - `.dropitems lifetime (seconds)`
   - will set the lifetime of dropped items while players are present to the seconds specified.
 Default is 300 seconds.
 This is a server wide setting, and will persist through restarts.Does not apply to shards or Player Containers.
   - Example: *.dropitems lifetime 600*